15809183657/6Asset/README.md

 Note:

 - Ensure you are connected to the internet during installation.
-- The custom installation path must include the program name, e.g., `D:\smap`.
+- The custom installation path must include the program name.
 - On Windows, run the PowerShell script using a terminal application, and the default compilation target is `stable-x86_64-pc-windows-gnu`.
 - Do not set the installation path to the source code directory.